Apprenticeships are work based training programmes which combine on the job training, formal learning and paid employment.

 Victoria & Albert Museum

 Icon has been sitting on the Historic Environment trailblazer group for nearly 2 years.
-In early 2017 Icon brought together the Conservator Working Group and is coordinating the group and supporting the employers in the development of the Apprenticeship Standards.
+In early 2017 Icon brought together the Conservator Working Group, coordinated the group and supported the employers in the development of the Apprenticeship Standards.

 There is a minefield of different terms which are used in the development of Apprenticeships.
 We have sought to develop the key terms which you may come across.
 However, if there is something you don't understand we will endeavour to provide an explanation.